Skip to main content

 Main command

 The default pflow command runs workflows.
-Your agent runs this to execute saved workflows or workflow files it has created.
+Your agent uses this to run saved workflows or workflow files it has created.

 Run a saved workflow